Products from animals

 Goats also produce milk that can be made into cheese, yogurt, soap and baby formula.
 Goat’s milk is a good replacement for babies who are allergic to cow’s milk.

-Horses are often ridden for fun or by farmers who are using them to herd animals.
-But there are other uses for horses that you may never have realized.
-In the country of Kazakhstan, milk from horses is consumed and is often fermented into a drink called kousmiss.
+Typically horses are thought of as fun animals to ride, or to help farmers herd animals.
+However, there are other uses for horses that vary around the world.
+In the country of Kazakhstan, milk from horses is consumed and is often fermented into a drink called Kumis.
 Meat from horses is also consumed in many countries around the world.
+Horse meat is popular in the region of Central Asia.

 You may be surprised to learn that rabbits provide fur and meat.
 Angora rabbits are a type of rabbit that have long fur.
 People obtain their fur by combing them.
 This fur can be turned into yarn, socks and other clothing.
 Rabbits can also be raised for meat.